Summary: in this tutorial, you will learn how to use the SQL

 Code language: SQL (Structured Query Language) (sql)

-The TRUNCATE TABLE is similar to the DELETE statement without a WHERE clause.
-However, the TRUNCATE statement executes faster and uses a fewer system and transaction log resources.
+statement executes faster and uses a fewer system and transaction log resources.

 TRUNCATE TABLE vs. DELETE

-The TRUNCATE TABLE has the following advantages over the DELETE statement:
+has the following advantages over the DELETE

 1) Use less transaction log

-The DELETE statement removes rows one at a time and inserts an entry in the transaction log for each removed row.
-On the other hand, the TRUNCATE TABLE statement deletes the data by deallocating the data pages used to store the table data and inserts only the page deallocations in the transaction logs.
+statement removes rows one at a time and inserts an entry in the transaction log for each removed row.
+On the other hand, the TRUNCATE TABLE

 2) Use fewer locks

-When the DELETE statement is executed using a row lock, each row in the table is locked for removal.
-The TRUNCATE TABLE locks the table and pages, not each row.
+statement is executed using a row lock, each row in the table is locked for removal.
+The TRUNCATE TABLE

 3) Identity reset

-If the table to be truncated has an identity column, the counter for that column is reset to the seed value when data is deleted by the TRUNCATE TABLE statement but not the DELETE statement.
+If the table to be truncated has an identity column, the counter for that column is reset to the seed value when data is deleted by the TRUNCATE TABLE

-In this tutorial, you have learned how to use the TRUNCATE TABLE statement to delete all rows from a table faster and more efficiently.
+In this tutorial, you have learned how to use the TRUNCATE TABLE